Duncan-Alexander-Coutts/notes-app/README.md

 * Clone this repository
 * Open terminal and cd into directory
 * run "npm install" command
-* run "yarn start" command
+* run "npm start" command

 If all above works the app should load automatically in your browser.
 If not the url is http://localhost:3000